1340 (6th March)

 A daughter, Joan, was born to John and his mistress, Katherine Swynford.
 She was given the surname Beaufort.

-Following the death of King Pedro of Castile, John made an unsuccessful attempt to claim the throne by right of his wife, Constanza of Castile.
+Following the death of King Pedro of Castile, John made an unsuccessful attempt to claim the throne by right of his wife, Constance of Castile.

-John’s daughter, Catherine, married Henry, King of Castile.
+Having failed to claim the throne of Castile for himself, John’s daughter, Catherine, married Henry, the new King of Castile.

 John and his wife returned to England.